ElderShaun/dropBProx-clone/README.md

 Shauns amendments:
-- adding readmes out of being forecd to by The Octocat
+- adding readmes out of being forced to by The Octocat

 Planned: